How Editorial S-N-R Score is computed?

 N and D together reduce clarity of the signal (message).

-O is a moderating force
+O is a moderating force and is measured on a scale of 1-10

 It affects how S, I, N, and D are interpreted.